ETH-DISCO/cluster-tutorial/README.md

 ssh <username>@tik42x.ethz.ch
 ```

-For debugging purposes and convenience it's also recommended to run:
+You then might want to also run:

 ```bash
 # clean up storage